Enhanced 911: History

 The first 911 system was installed in Haleyville, Alabama, in February 1968, as a way to quickly connect a subscriber to the local police station.
 The system was rapidly adapted and improved by other telephone companies, evolving into the E911 system, which provides both caller location and identification.
 A pioneering system was in place in Chicago by the mid-1970s, providing both police and fire departments access to the source location of emergency calls.
 Enhanced 911 is currently deployed in most metropolitan areas in the United States, Canada, and Mexico as well as all of the Cayman Islands.

 The 911 Act

 In the US, the Wireless Communications and Public Safety Act of 1999, also known as the 911 Act, mandated the use of E911 and designated 911 as the universal emergency number, including both wireline and wireless phone devices.

 FCC Requirements

-The U.S. Federal Communications Commission (FCC) has made several requirements applicable to wireless or mobile telephones:
+The U.S. Federal Communications Commission (FCC) has made several requirements applicable to wireless or mobile phones: